 Premio Dardos Award Selections:

-A Year of Crockpotting Stephanie committed to cooking in her crockpot every single day for a year starting in January 2008.
-Obviously, her year is long over, but while she’s diversifying to other activities (including her new blog, Totally Together, and her book of the same name), she still shares a great crockpot recipe about once a week.
+A Year of Slow Cooking ~ Stephanie committed to cooking in her crockpot every single day for a year starting in January 2008.
+Obviously, her year is long over, but while she’s diversifying to other activities, she still shares a great crockpot recipe about once a week.
 She’s charming and funny, and her recipes are easy and usually very economical.
 Dust off your crockpot!
 (I tend to use my crockpot more in the winter, but it makes sense to use it during the summer to keep the heat down in the kitchen.
 You can even plug it in on an enclosed porch, so no heat in the kitchen at all! 🙂

-Banana Coconut Gal Coconut Gal is a sweetheart.
+Banana Coconut Gal (This site is no longer active.)
+Coconut Gal is a sweetheart.
 She shares her experiences living with Eosinophilic Gastroenteritis—a rare gastrointestinal condition that really limits her food choices.
 Yet, she remains strong and positive and shares some terrific, easy recipes like BaNilla Nut Ice Cream.
 Go check that recipe out … you know you want some!

 The Brian Williams Tie Report Archives Nance entertains me Monday through Friday critiquing NBC anchor Brian Williams’ tie choices.
 A high school English teacher, she can cut to the quick for a poor selection of Mr. Williams or take a nice cravat to even higher levels.
 It’s all in good fun, but Nance offers excellent commentaries.

-Compost Studios Veronica is an outstanding writer, but there’s much more to V-grrrl (as she’s also fondly known) than that.
+Compost Studios (This site is no longer active.)
+Veronica is an outstanding writer, but there’s much more to V-grrrl (as she’s also fondly known) than that.
 As her blog’s name suggests, she is always re-inventing herself through prose, poetry, art journal pieces, or photography.
-(FYI—Veronica also has a new professional site where she offers her writing skills “to connect people, businesses, products, and ideas.”)

-Noble Pig Cathy shares her love of food and wine, and what’s on her mind.
+Noble Pig ~ Cathy shares her love of food and wine, and what’s on her mind.
 She and her husband are in the process of relocating to Oregon and opening a winery—no small task there.
 I wake up each morning to find a new post from Cathy.
 Usually, they’re recipes that have me wanting to lick the screen.
-Many are gluten free naturally, and others I’ve easily converted to gluten free, like the Katharine Hepburn brownies.
+Many are naturally gluten free, and others I’ve easily converted to gluten free, like these Katharine Hepburn brownies.

 The W.H.O.L.E.
-Gang Diane’s enthusiasm for healthy eating (including gluten free and dairy free) is infectious.
-With her Friday Foodie Fix, she’s bringing everyone “on board.”
+Gang ~ Diane’s enthusiasm for healthy eating (including gluten free and dairy free) is infectious.
+With her Friday Foodie Fix event, she’s bringing everyone “on board.”
 Her ecologically-minded perspective is an added benefit of reading her blog.

 I am so grateful to you worthy 15!
 Hope everyone reading will check out these great blogs when you get a chance!